Kamrul Ahsan

 Kamrul Ahsan, a career foreign service officer, served as Bangladesh Ambassador to the Russian Federation from January 2020 to September 2024.
-During his tenure in Moscow, he was also concurrently accredited as his country's Ambassador to the Republic of Belarus and Kazakhstan.
+During his tenure in Moscow, he was also concurrently accredited as his country's Ambassador to Belarus and Kazakhstan.
 Before joining in his position in Moscow, he served as Secretary for Bilateral and Consular Affairs in the Ministry of Foreign Affairs of Bangladesh.

-Kamrul Ahsan also served as his country's envoy to Canada and Singapore.
-He was High Commissioner to Canada from September 2012 to May 2016.
-In Singapore, he served as High Commissioner from August 2007 to August 2012.
+Kamrul Ahsan also served as his country's high commissioner to Canada (September 2012 to May 2016), and Singapore (August 2007 to August 2012).

 He was concurrently accredited as Bangladesh Ambassador to Argentina, Cuba, Venezuela and Jamaica from 2012 to 2016 with residence in Ottawa.

 Early life and education

 Kamrul Ahsan was born at Noakhali in Bangladesh.
 He attended elementary and middle school in Comilla at Our Lady of Fatima High School and Comilla Zilla School respectively.
 He studied at Dhaka College at higher secondary level.
 He obtained his Bachelor of Science degree in Civil Engineering from Bangladesh University of Engineering and Technology (BUET) in 1984.

 He also studied at Beijing Language and Culture University in China (1989–1991) and attended a course on security issues at the Asia Pacific Center for Security Studies in Hawaii, US (2000).